grycap/oscar/examples/text-to-speech/README.md

 ## STEP 3: Verify the Service

-After some minutes the functions will be created and can be seen in the interface.
-The input and output buckets will be automatically created as well:
+After some minutes the service will be created.
+The input and output buckets will be automatically created as well.
 Verify that the service is up with the command:

 ```sh
 oscar-cli services list